docQodly/docs/docs/concepts/lang-quicktour.md

 |*|	Multiplication | 2 * 3 results in 6
 |/|	Division | 6 / 2 results in 3|

 Numeric operators are just one type of operator available to you.
-Qodly supports many different types of data, such as numbers, text, dates, and pictures, so there are operators that perform operations on these different data types.
+QodlyScript supports many different types of data, such as numbers, text, dates, and pictures, so there are operators that perform operations on these different data types.

 The same symbols are often used for different operations, depending on the data type.
 For example, the plus sign (+) performs different operations with different data: